ravi-kr-singh/CSES_Competitive_Programming/README.md

 ## CSES Problem Set Solutions

 These are solutions of 200 problems mentioned on https://cses.fi/problemset/ in C++.
-Cses.fi is a finnish competitive programming site.
+It is a finnish competitive programming site.

 ### Introductory Problems
 1. Weird Algorithm